 Whether you’re a video agency trying to make your client stand out, or looking for inspiration on your own corporate video, we’ve broken down 7 of the best company culture examples to see what makes them stand out.

-1. Good company culture videos tell great stories
+1. Great videos tell great stories

 Most company culture videos project what upper management thinks about the company, instead of how average employees see the world.